23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 14. Can Grammarly track changes?

-No, Grammarly is not able to track changes.
+No, Grammarly isn’t able to track changes.

 Track Changes is a feature in Microsoft Word.